ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ## Movement
 Walking through abandoned ruins, swimming across a river, and traveling the countryside are all examples of movement a character can make while on their adventures.

-In Mythmakers, a character moves through a landscape by making Move Actions.
+In Mythmaker, a character moves through a landscape by making Move Actions.
 Move Actions are a form of free action that allow any character or creature to move through an uninhibiting space.
-Outside of engagements, a character spends an action to gain a number of Move Actions equal to their size plus their endurance rating.
+Outside of engagements, a character's movement resets whenever time passes after a Test has been completed.

 | Action             | Movement                                       |